AssemblyScript/assemblyscript/std/assembly/rt/README.md

   Frees a dynamically allocated chunk of memory by its address.

 * **__retain**(ref: `usize`): `usize`<br />
-  Retains a reference to an instance of a reference type.
-The instance doesn't become collected as long as there's at least one retained reference.
+  Retains a reference to an object.
+The object doesn't become collected as long as there's at least one retained reference.
 Returns the retained reference.

 * **__release**(ref: `usize`): `void`<br />
-  Releases a reference to an instance of a reference type.
-The instance is considered for collection once all references to it have been released.
+  Releases a reference to an object.
+The object is considered for collection once all references to it have been released.

 * **__collect**(): `void`<br />
   Forces a full garbage collection cycle.
 By default this means that reference cycles are resolved and possibly collected.